GuildOfWeavers/distaff/docs/programs.md

 Program hash is computed incrementally.
 That is, it starts out as `0`, and with every consecutive program block, program hash is updated to include hash of that block.

-For example, let's say our program consists of 3 blocks and looks like so:
+For example, let's say our program consists of 3 control blocks and looks like so:

 <p align="center">
     <img src="assets/prog_hash1.dio.png">